Our Hero

 …and a lowly landrace sheep

-Do you remember the first time you put your hands in dirt and felt the cool dampness of its texture as it moved through your fingers?
+Do you remember the first time you put your hands in the dirt and felt the cool dampness of its texture as it moved through your fingers?
 Do you remember the richness of its smell and your first encounter with the critters that lived in its first few inches at your feet?
 It is a realm unnoticed by most, but as a little kid, I quickly looked from the magic of the landscape around me down to this micro-world of soil, rocks, debris, and life that was underfoot.
-I marveled at its complexity and the closer I looked, the more there was to discover.
+I marveled at its complexity, and the closer I looked, the more there was to discover.
 As my parents taught me to experience the planet and everything around me, the mantra was, do no harm, observe the little stuff.

 It is the little stuff that can change the world.

-As an adult, my respect for life only deepened and I became interested in making a difference.
+As an adult, my respect for life only deepened, and I became interested in making a difference.
 I felt, somehow— through my actions — I could help protect what I love most dear.
 I became a socially engaged artist and shepherd to a flock of Churro sheep.
 I focused my work on finding solutions to a really difficult problem.
-The problem was, “How can we make a positive difference to effect a quickly changing world?”
+The problem was, “How can we make a positive difference to affect a quickly changing world?”

-Coming to terms with an uncertain future and confronted by climate events that cannot be predicted, species extinctions that cannot be arrested, and ecosystem failures that cannot be stopped, humanity is tasked with developing solutions to protect the wilderness that remains, and transform the civilizations we construct.
+Coming to terms with an uncertain future and confronted by climate events that cannot be predicted, species extinctions that cannot be arrested, and ecosystem failures that cannot be stopped, humanity is tasked with developing solutions to protect the wilderness that remains and transform the civilizations we construct.

 While we are drowning in the age of information, we are starving for wisdom.